Do Teachers Dream of GenAI Widening Educational (In)equality? Envisioning the Future of K-12 GenAI Education from Global Teachers' Perspectives: Findings: Equality-Oriented Teaching Practices in K–12 GenAI Education (RQ1)

 Through their instructions on GenAI, educators sought to turn disadvantages into opportunities for inclusion.
 They introduced GenAI to raise learners’ awareness of new technologies, enable learners to compensate for resource scarcity, broaden digital participation through its accessibility, and teach personalized GenAI use for diverse learning needs.
 In this way, teachers positioned GenAI education not only as instructions about a novel technology, but as a means to help learners counteract unequal starting points and participate more equally in future AI-integrated societies.

-\subsubsection{Addressing Consciousness Inequality: Using GenAI Education to Bridge Gaps in Awareness and Understanding of Technology}
+\subsubsection{Addressing Consciousness Inequality: Using GenAI Education to Bridge Gaps in Awareness and Understanding of Technology.}

-In many schools, students had never heard of emerging technology such as GenAI or did not see why it mattered, which risked excluding them from future opportunities where AI would be essential, in the views of our sampled teachers.
+Across all three regions, interviewees reported that many students had never encountered emerging terms such as GenAI education or AI literacy, or lacked awareness of their importance, which risked excluding them from future opportunities where AI would be essential, in the views of our sampled teachers.
 Teachers viewed GenAI education as a specific way to reduce this consciousness inequality by making new technology visible in students’ lives.
 As T6 explained, \textit{“GenAI is definitely the trend of the future… I really hope the kids can learn about it.”} By introducing GenAI in her classroom, she gave students from families with little exposure to technology a first step toward recognizing its importance.
 Similarly, U3, a U.S. teacher nearing retirement, highlighted how teaching about GenAI pushed students to think seriously about their futures on \textit{“what are vocations like there's certain things you really can't replace by AI.” }For both T6 and U3, teaching GenAI was about correcting unequal levels of technological awareness.
 Teachers used GenAI education as a direct intervention to close pre-existing gaps in students’ recognition of and engagement with emerging technology.

-\subsubsection{Addressing Resource Inequality: Using GenAI Education to Compensate for Scarcity of Learning Materials}
+\subsubsection{Addressing Resource Inequality: Using GenAI Education to Compensate for Scarcity of Learning Materials.}

 Teachers sought to teach students to use GenAI to address long-standing material inequalities in students’ everyday access to learning resources.

 South African teachers described GenAI as a stopgap solution to the chronic shortage of print and learning materials that had long disadvantaged their students.
 In schools where textbooks were scarce, students were left with only fragmented information, making it difficult to study independently or practice beyond the classroom.
 S1 reminded his students that they had to rely on whatever was available: \textit{“They have to make use of the GenAI resources available to them to their advantage.
 Because they don’t have much textbooks.”} For S1, GenAI education became a way to give his students access to examples, explanations, and practice materials that would otherwise be out of reach.